 PTC-CAD Part 1 is released.
 Integrated system testing (BOS to on board) begins in the lab.

 |Construction of San Gabriel Base Stations completed.
 Began signal validation pre-testing on San Gabriel Sub.|

 Construction of Valley Base Stations completed.
 FRA-witnessed SUBDIV file validation completed on Ventura and Orange subs.

-For more background on PTC, view our fact sheet:
+For more background on PTC and other Metrolink safety initiatives, view our fact sheet: